siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## TestNG

 TestNG is a testing framework for Java programming.
-This plug-in provides integration of testing results into the  UrbanCode Velocity server.
+This plug-in provides integration of testing results into the  DevOps Velocity server.

 ---